Double Dragon II: The Revenge: Ports

-A console version was released for the Nintendo Entertainment System on January 15, 1990, developed by Technōs themselves, although it is a very distinct product from the arcade game.
-It was remade by Naxat Soft for the PC Engine in 1993.
+A console version was released for the Nintendo Entertainment System on January 15, 1990, developed by Technōs themselves, and published by Acclaim Entertainment, although it is a very distinct product from the arcade game.
+It was remade by Naxat Soft for the PC Engine in 1993, known by fans as "Double Dragon II PCE".

 Virgin Mastertronic released ports of the arcade version for the ZX Spectrum, Commodore 64, IBM PC compatibles, Amiga, Amstrad CPC, and Atari ST in 1989.
 The computer ports were developed by Binary Design, the same studio that handled the computer ports of the first game.
 In 2013, the Internet Archive put the undeleted assembly sources (DRGNSRC.LZH) of the DOS version available for download.

 The Mega Drive version of Double Dragon II: The Revenge was released by Palsoft exclusively in Japan on December 20, 1991.
 Unlike the NES version, the Mega Drive version is a straight port of the original arcade game, featuring the same stages, techniques and weapons, as well as almost every enemy character, with Jeff being the lone omission.
 The only significant change to the level designs was in Mission 2, which was substantially changed in order to make it a longer and more complex stage.
-However, the characters were redesigned to much smaller proportions and are less colorful than the ones featured in the original arcade version or even the Genesis port of the original Double Dragon by Accolade released a year later in North America and Europe.
-The game has compatibility issues when played with a 6-button controller, suffering from slight input lag when the players move their characters with the directional pad.
+However, the characters were redesigned to much smaller proportions and are less colorful than the ones featured in the original arcade version or even the Genesis port of the original Double Dragon by Accolade, released a year later in North America and Europe.
+The game has compatibility issues when played with asix-button controller, suffering from slight input lag when the players move their characters with the directional pad.

 An unrelated Game Boy game was released under the Double Dragon II name in North America and Europe in 1991.
-It was originally released in Japan in 1990 as part of the Kunio-kun series but the graphics, music, and storyline were changed for the English version of the game.
+It was originally released in Japan in 1990 as part of the Kunio-kun series, but the graphics, music, and storyline were changed for the English version of the game.

+Re-releases

 Double Dragon II was re-released in 2013 alongside the other two arcade games in a compilation titled Double Dragon Trilogy produced by DotEmu, which was released on iOS, Android and Steam platforms.

-The NES version of Double Dragon II was re-released in North America as a downloadable title on all three systems available for the service: Wii, 3DS and Wii U. It was also released for the Virtual Console in Japan and Europe.

-The NES version of Double Dragon II was re-released worldwide as a free downloadable title for the Nintendo Switch on June 12, 2019, provided the user has subscribed to the Nintendo Switch Online service.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2016 and Nintendo Switch in 2018.

+Development

 Reception

-In Japan, Game Machine listed Double Dragon II: The Revenge on their April 1, 1989 issue as being the seventh most-successful table arcade unit of the month.
+In Japan, Game Machine listed Double Dragon II: The Revenge as the seventh most successful table arcade unit of March 1989.

 In the United Kingdom, the game was number three on the Atari ST sales chart in early 1990.
-In 2013, Arcade Sushi placed the game 9th on their "10 Best Retro Beat 'Em Ups".
+In 2013, Arcade Sushi ranked the game 9th on their list of the "10 Best Retro Beat 'Em Ups".